Shazam! Fury of the Gods: Box office

 In the United States and Canada, Shazam!
 Fury of the Gods was initially projected to gross $35–40 million from 4,071 theaters in its opening weekend.
-The film made $11.7 million (including $3.4 million from Thursday night previews), lowering weekend estimates to $30 million.
-It went on to debut to $30.5 million, topping the box office but marking a 43% drop from the first film's opening weekend ($53.5 million) and the third-worst of the DCEU (though the two lower films, The Suicide Squad and Wonder Woman 1984, had their releases affected by the COVID-19 pandemic and were simultaneously released on HBO Max).
+The film made $11.7 million on Friday (including $3.4 million from Thursday night previews), lowering weekend estimates to $30 million.
+It went on to debut to $30.1 million (52.2% of total gross), topping the box office but marking a 44% drop from the first film's opening weekend ($53.5 million) and the third-lowest of the DCEU (though the two lower films, The Suicide Squad and Wonder Woman 1984, had their releases affected by the COVID-19 pandemic and were simultaneously released on HBO Max).
 Boxoffice Pro's Shawn Robbins called the debut "a soft start, there's no other way to put it," noting the recent underperformances of other comic book films.
-The Hollywood Reporter called the domestic opening "one of the worst starts for a major Hollywood superhero film" and also lamented the film's $35 million international opening from 78 countries (including "bombing" in China with $4.4 million).
-A.V.
-Club noted that it premiered during a weekend which saw other films experience dull box office numbers as well.
+The Hollywood Reporter called the domestic opening "one of the worst starts for a major Hollywood superhero film" and also lamented the film's $35 million international opening from 78 countries (including "bombing" in China with $4.3 million).
+The A.V.
+Club noted that it premiered on a weekend where other films experienced dull box office numbers.

+In its second weekend, the film dropped 69% to $9.3 million, finishing second behind newcomer John Wick: Chapter 4.
+It made $4.6 million in its third weekend, dropping to sixth place.